Adamsontc/QuotesSystem/README.md

 ### Tristan Adamson

 In this project, I just added a couple of quotes to a text file through the terminal to work on learning the ins and outs of Git and GitHub and how these two version control softwares can interact.
-This project is also to get used to learnig markdown and how it can be used within GitHub to display a nice summary of the project.
+This project is also to get used to learning markdown and how it can be used within GitHub to display a nice summary of the project.

 Below is an open sourced image of space that we may be using for our group porject video game in our 3-week Designing and Building computer games class.